Jc-alt logo

 seqLen = defaultdict(int)

-# Handle duplicates
+# sc: ignore duplicates O(n)

-# Fetch lengths of neighboring sequences
+# Get lengths of neighbor sequences

 leftContinentLenFromBoundary = seqLen[num - 1]